bcornec/Lab-git/Docker/README.md

 need to get another token, the manager one, instead of the worker one we used previously.

+Note : If you deployed only 3 nodes, you can not add managers, so skip this part.

 `#` **`docker swarm join-token -q manager`**
 ```
 SWMTKN-1-444fdgnkvchgol08ck8rexwhxg8hbvwncyqs61mvcu0b3978qs-cw10maud95375a2t35p7m5kox